 It's certainly looks like its use might be on the rise, but this isn't a very scientific study and it might not mean anything.

 The earliest reference I stumbled across was this post in a forum from 2006.
+It's also achieved novelty t-shirt status on Amazon—a paragon of authority in any field 🙄.

 Finally I came across a series of videos from a company called Azoomee — specifically one entitled Internet Safety with Search it Up.